 Zachary Price // 5/16/17 //

-Ten days ago, President Trump averted a federal government shutdown by signing a massive new spending bill.
-As the Washington Post is reporting today, President Trump issued a signing statement suggesting that he could defy restrictions in the law forbidding federal prosecution of state-compliant medical marijuana dispensaries.
+Eleven days ago, President Trump averted a federal government shutdown by signing a massive new spending bill.
+As the Washington Post reported yesterday, President Trump issued a signing statement suggesting that he could defy restrictions in the law forbidding federal prosecution of state-compliant medical marijuana dispensaries.

 Trump’s view is mistaken.
 Defying this restriction (and any others like it) would be unconstitutional, and any federal official who willfully did so would commit a federal crime.

 I have nearly completed an article about Congress’s authority to control executive functions through appropriations.
 I hope to post the article online soon, but given the Post’s report and the issue’s significance, I thought it would be helpful to quickly share my conclusions.

 As I have explained previously on Take Care, Congress’s constitutional authority over appropriations is one of its most important checks on the President.
 The trouble is that, for some time, Presidents have been chafing at the bit.

 Recent Presidents, like Trump, have claimed authority to disregard funding restrictions that they believe limit their constitutional executive authorities.
 Trump’s signing statement on the new spending bill was chock full of such assertions; his assertion about marijuana was only one.

 Are such executive claims valid?
 Well, yes and no. On the best view of the law, the extent of Congress’s appropriations authority depends on the nature of the executive power at issue.

 Some executive authorities are, to use terms from my article, “resource-independent.”
 Paradigmatic examples are the President’s power to veto legislation, appoint and remove officers, and grant clemency.
 These are powers the President could exercise personally, even without any specific appropriation beyond his salary.
 They are also generally powers that the Framers conferred on the President to provide a check on Congress’s own legislative authority.